viniciussuares/IncomePrediction/README.md

 - **Accuracy and Final Estimated MAE:** Around 70% of predictions fall within a R$ 780 Mean Absolute Error.
 - **Limitations:**
    - Time: Model was trained for the year 2023 only.
-   - Income Scope: Considered salaries up to R$ 10,000/month (which represented 97% of the dataset ~ 770,000 observations)
+   - Income Scope: Considered salaries up to R$ 10,000/month (which represented 97% of the entire dataset ~ 770,000 observations)
    - Predictions Confidence: Lower salary ranges (up to R$ 4,000 or ~ 85% of the dataset) had significantly lower MAE (< R$ 1000).

 ## Project Structure

 1. **Data Collection**
-   - **Initial Selection:** Chose relavant columns based on domain knowledge, intuition and the available data dictionaries.
+   - **Initial Selection:** Chose relevant columns based on domain knowledge, intuition, and the available data dictionaries.
    - **Data Retrieval:** Used SQL through Python to request data from Base dos Dados public Data Lake on BigQuery.
    - **Results:** Collected 794,507 rows and 15 columns, saving in a compressed CSV file
    - **Performance**: Query completed in approximately 2 minutes